Pet Stain Removal From All Types Of Surfaces

 Step 1: Run the fabric, inside out, under the cold (not warm or hot) water to flush out as much of the dog or cat urine or feces as possible.

-Step 2: Pretreat the stain with liquid laundry detergent containing enzymes, soaking for 30 minutes in cold water, or in the alternative pretreat with an enzyme pretreater.
+Step 2: Pretreat the stain with liquid enzyme laundry detergent, soaking for 30 minutes in cold water, or in the alternative pretreat with an enzyme pretreater.
 Do not use hot water.

 Hint: If the stain is older, you may need to soak even longer, perhaps even overnight.